Boredom, the enemy of the productive and the young?

 Now, I’m not talking about “mediation” although that could be called the advanced version of what I’m talking about.
 Don’t put that burden on yourself that you have to “think nothing” or something like that.
 No, this is much more realistic and

-It doesn’t matter if you are ADD, you don’t need to be entertained every second of the day and can do this.
+It doesn’t matter if you have ADHD, you don’t need to be entertained every second of the day and can do this.
 Give yourself this gift!

 So, no, you don’t need to be a buddhist monk to just give yourself a few moments of not constantly needing entertainment, checking your phone, or reading and listening to something.

 Just be in a period of silence.
 That’s all there is to it and you will gain tremendous benefits.

 Have you ever tried driving where you don’t have to pay attention to directions and NOT had the car’s sound system on?
 Try it for an extended period of time.
 See what comes up.

 If you are in a line somewhere, like at a grocery store checkout….go ahead and check your phone really quickly, if you must….but then, put it away and just allow for some mental silence.

 Observe and let one thought take you to another.
 See what comes up.

 Do NOT throw away this power.
 It’s the most powerful ability you have that requires nothing of you!
 You don’t have to do anything to take advantage of it except stop killing it with noise.

 There’s plenty of times to check your phone and listen to radio and read books, etc. Give yourself the gift of some more silence in your life and I promise you, you will be rewarded.